Attention!!!

 any diner to find more specific information.
 You may also leave

 messages about each diner, if you have any information to add.
 Searchable too!!!
 You can search the database by city, state or name.
-Not completely finished : Only diners up to 100 have specific information.
+Not completely finished : Most of the diners up to 100 have specific information.
 I will add information for the rest of the diners as time goes on.
 Though, you can add your own comments about ANY diners.
 Thanks to : The information for the first 100 diners comes from Vince Martonis from the Hanover History Center |

 Ward & Dickinson Dining Cars of the Past